 It has 145 square inches of cooking space and comes with pre-installed brackets for easy mounting.
 And the brackets are actually designed specifically to fit into the pontoon boat rails.

 This stove is also portable which means that you can use it on and off the boat, plus it’s pretty lightweight at just 18 pounds.
-The solid propane tank mount is built tough to make sure that it doesn’t slip, and you’ll have 3 colors to choose from when purchasing this BBQ including red, silver and black.
+The solid propane tank mount is built tough to make sure that it doesn’t slip, and you’ll have 3 colors to choose from when purchasing this grill including red, silver and black.

 This pontoon grill is a very well-built stove from Coleman Classic and it features two separate adjustable burners and wind block panels on the sides to prevent flare-ups.